 Startups developing decentralized protocols with smart contract-based payments can seamlessly integrate digital dollar payments into their automated payment flows using USDC.

-Crypto startups adopting USDC can benefit from opening a Circle Business Account and utilizing the suite of Circle APIs to integrate a full-stack, dollar-native payments infrastructure into their business.
+Crypto startups adopting USDC can benefit from opening a Circle Account and utilizing the suite of Circle products to integrate a full-stack, dollar-native payments infrastructure into their business.

 Circle’s product suite enables crypto startups to accept credit and debit card payments, send and receive bank transfers in multiple currencies, and manage all funds in digital dollars held securely in their account.